TStesco/tstesco.github.io/_posts/2018-05-10-energyplus-jmodelica-pyfmi.md

 an EnergyPlus model from an .idf file into a .fmu [Functional Mock-up Unit](http://fmi-standard.org/).
-I couldn't find much documentation on using [JModelica](https://jmodelica.org/) with [PyFMI](https://jmodelica.org/pyfmi/index.html) with an EnergyPlus FMU so I thought I'd document my testing and hopefully help anyone struggling as I was.
+I couldn't find much documentation on using [JModelica](https://jmodelica.org/) with [PyFMI](https://jmodelica.org/pyfmi/index.html) with an EnergyPlus FMU so I thought write one up.

 ### System setup